Dybbøl: After the war

 After the Danish defeat in the Second Schleswig War, the resulting Treaty of Vienna meant that Dybbøl was now German territory as part of Prussia's conquest of the Duchy of Schleswig.

 After the Unification of Germany, the German Empire erected a large monument, the Düppel Denkmal.
 It became a tourist attraction for Germans all the way until the First World War.
 The monument would be destroyed in 1945 by Danish rebels during the German occupation of Denmark during the Second World War.
 The mill in Dybbøl became a monument for the Danish-speaking part of Dybbøl, however, which was the majority at the time.
 Dybbøl went so far as to become the subject of several poems by the Danish poet Holger Drachmann.

 The German Empire also rebuilt the trench system in Dybbøl by making it much bigger and more expansive.
 The additional reinforcements would never be used, however, as Denmark did not participate in World War I. The newer fortifications are still visible at the Dybbøl Museum.

 In 1914, right before the advent of the First World War, the German Empire celebrated the anniversary of its victory at Als.
 The celebrations were held at the newly-constructed trench system at Dybbøl, where about 2,000 war veterans from both Germany and Austria-Hungary attended, along with the Emperor's brother, Prince Heinrich.
 That would be the last German celebration in Dybbøl, as the war broke out shortly afterward.

 Reunification

-After the end of World War I, populations in the former Duchy of Schleswig were given the opportunity through the Versailles Treaty to vote for which country they would rather be part of; Germany (now the Weimar Republic) or Denmark.
+After the end of World War I, populations in the former Duchy of Schleswig were given the opportunity through the Versailles Treaty to vote for which country they would rather be part of; Germany (then the Weimar Republic) or Denmark.
 The votes resulted in the borders as they are to this day.

 The reunification resulted in celebration in Dybbøl, culminating in a visit by King Christian X on the 11.
 July 1920.
 A massive party was held while the king visited in the 10th redoubt in the newer German trenches.
 This redoubt would later become known as Kongeskansen (The Royal Redoubt).
 Around 50.000 people were present for the celebrations, along with the King and the entire royal Danish family.
 The climax of the celebrations were the handing over of an old Dannebrog to the king by a veteran of the Battle of Dybbøl.